 If you’re a geocacher, you might be like us and put together lists of caches to find during your travels.
 Check out the Fire Road series of 20+ geocaches placed by several local cachers along the Forest Service access roads just above Inn on Mill Creek.
 In addition, great caches are waiting to be discovered on trails at Warren Wilson College and Montreat College, around Asheville, near Chimney Rock State Park and the NC Arboretum, the town of Black Mountain and along the Catawba Falls Trail.

-Whether you want to see a waterfall or a stunning view of some of the tallest peaks east of the Mississippi, take a serene walk in the woods or embark on a strenuous climb, search for wildflowers, birds, geocaches or photograph a train coming through a tunnel, you’ll find it in western North Carolina!
+Whether you want to get up close to a waterfall or go fishing on our local waters, see a stunning view of some of the tallest peaks east of the Mississippi or search for wildflowers in a mountain meadow, take an easy afternoon on a trail or tackle a strenuous climb, you’ll find what you’re looking for in western North Carolina!
 We’re not kidding.
 A few options that are within a five-minute drive from the inn:

 - Point Lookout – paved greenway leading over train tunnels to the 24-mile-view of Royal Gorge overlook; also has access to the former stagecoach road used before the railroad was constructed in the late 1800s

 - Heartbreak Ridge – hiking/mountain biking trail leading several miles to the Blue Ridge Parkway or down to Curtis Creek Recreation Area